methodphoto/themincricketclub/2025/broadway-and-horton.md

 awayTeam: The Min
 location: he Fusion Fostering Ground
 date: 22/08/2025
-report: Broadway and Horton won the toss and inserted The Min who made 226 akk out in 39.5 overs (40 over).
-Broadway and Horton replied with 130 all out in 26.2 overs.
+report: Broadway and Horton won the toss and batted first scoring 209 all out in 34.3 overs.
+The Min replied with 212 for 2 wkts.
 result: The Min won by 8 wkts
 next:
 parent: 2025 Fixtures